 Gilchrist State Forest

 The Gilchrist State Forest, named for the timber family that owned the property for most of the 20th century, was dedicated in June 2010.
-The new state forest owes its creation to creative funding partnerships between the Oregon Department of Forestry, the Oregon Lottery and The Conservation Fund.
+The new state forest owes its creation to creative funding partnerships between the U.S. Forest Service-Forest Legacy Program, Oregon Department of Forestry (ODF), Oregon Lottery and The Conservation Fund.
 The state purchased the initial 43,000 acres of former Gilchrist Timber Company land in 2009 with $15 million in Lottery-backed bonds.

 Why This Project MattersFragmentation is emerging as a major threat to private forestlands in Oregon and elsewhere.
 The commitment to create the new state forest kept intact land that otherwise would likely have been sold in many smaller parcels, with lost opportunities for multi-use forest management.
 The Oregon Department of Forestry will manage the land to provide a broad range of benefits over the long term, including wildlife habitat, timber harvesting that will provide jobs and revenue to support local government services, and public access for recreation.